OneIdentity/BehaviorDrivenGovernance/README.md

 Create the following policies and attestation policy to govern your users' OneLogin applications based on their behavior.

 ### Company Policy: App Governance for OneLogin Roles
 Create a Company Policy: App Governance for OneLogin Roles.
-Use the following sql for the condition:
+Use the following SQL for the condition:
 ```
 UID_OLGRole in (
    select orl.UID_OLGRole  --, orl.DisplayName as RoleName, oa.DisplayName as AppName